mmuratarat/mmuratarat.github.io/_pages/faq.md

   Here, the indicator function $I(A)$ equals to 1 if event $A$ happens and 0 otherwise.

   If $b$ is less than the maximum of observations, then the likelihood is 0.
 Similarly, if $a$ is greater than the minimum of observations, then the likelihood is also 0, since you have observations lying outside the range of the distribution $[a, b]$, which has probability 0.
-Then is you make $b$ bigger than maximum or $a$ smaller than the minimum, the denominator of the likelihood gets bigger,  since the difference of $a$ and $b$ clearly gets bigger, so the likelihood is necessarily lower than $b=max(x_{i})$ and $a=min(x_{i})$.
+Then, you make $b$ bigger than maximum or $a$ smaller than the minimum, the denominator of the likelihood gets bigger,  since the difference of $a$ and $b$ clearly gets bigger, so the likelihood is necessarily lower than $b=max(x_{i})$ and $a=min(x_{i})$.
 Because you want to maximize the likelihood.
 In order to do so, we need to minimize the value $(b-a)$ in the denominator subject to having all data contained in $[a, b]$.

 * **Another Example**